 Akhenaten Biography – Family, Reign, Achievements & Facts

-Established a new capital city
+Akhenaten established a new capital city

 The embodiment of Aten

-With the sun god Aten at the center religious practices during his reign, Akhenaten went on to proclaim himself the co-ruler of the land of Egypt with the god Aten.
+With the sun god Aten at the center of religious practices during his reign, Akhenaten went on to proclaim himself the co-ruler of the land of Egypt with the god Aten.
 Such proclamations were not uncommon as many of his predecessors described themselves as the physical manifestations of gods such as Amun and Osiris.

 Art and sculptures of the royal family during the reign of Akhenaten were anything but different to the ones seen in previous Egyptian dynasties and kingdoms.
 Archaeologists and Egyptologists have noted how slightly different the faces and bodies of the royal family were during his one and a half-decade stay on the throne of Egypt.